 But you needn’t either only use this for short phrases.
 You can use it for long phrases, sentences and even whole emails.

 impt for example could expand out to the full legal imprint that should go on political emails during an election and nhspet could expand out help save our local hospital by signing our petition at http://bit.ly/Lydybd.
+(You can probably guess what 101W expands to on my phone.)

 Or mysig could give you the full works of best wishes, name, petition exhortation and legal imprint.
 Stepping up again, 38nhs could be the full standard draft reply to a voter who has raised an NHS issue via a 38 Degrees lobbying campaign.